 Always screw the interface plate securely to the projector body while the projector is on the ground (i.e. cannot fall down).
 Then attach proper safety wire between the interface plate and the rig before mounting the projector in the rig

 Using 3rd party mounting equipment

-The projector has features for mounting into various system environments using 3rd party mounts See "Projector safe attachment points"..
+The projector has features for mounting into various system environments using 3rd party mounts.

-The feet can be removed and threads can be used for additional mounting points.
-See table below for dimensions.
+The feet can be removed, and the threads can be used as anchor points.